 Among my several spastic blogs, the two most active have been Agincourt and William Halsey Wood.
-But like Ghostbusters, who warned what might happen when their energy streams would cross, I knew in my heart that something of the sort would happen here one day.
+But like Ghostbusters, who warned what could happen when their energy streams cross, I knew in my heart that something of the sort would happen here one day.

 That day has come.

 Fennimore’s first purpose-built courthouse—a two-story Italianate cube whose cupola blew off in the same storm that gave us Saint Ahab—served the county’s needs until 1888.
 Growth can be a good thing, but it had also stressed the buiding’s court rooms and vaults well beyond capacity.
 Change was afoot.

 In the spring of 1888 the commissioners decided to seek funding for a new courthouse.
 And to save time, they trolled for architectural interest, which brought, of course, the usual regional suspects, Agincourt having no resident practitioner at the time.
 Luckily, Father Cooley was serving a stint at Saint Joseph-the-Carpenter and he suggested an architect of his acquaintance in the East—William Halsey Wood—who had proposed the design for a new Saint Joe’s.
 By the time a bond issue passed, Wood had the commission and Agincourt was about to receive its own Great Pyramid.

 I recall the second courthouse very well, a pile of masonry unlike any I have seen before or known since.
 I applied for my first driver’s license there; I cast my first presidential ballot in 1960 (for JFK, I’m proud to admit).
 And I renewed my fishing license there each year until the summer of 1966 when lightening reduced its burly majesty to romantic ruin.
 I hadn’t actually known much about the building, though, until last Tuesday night when Professor Ron Ramsay, a friend from Fargo, North Dakota, lectured on his passion for William Halsey Wood at the old public library.